rickyfokzxc/Kaggle-dog-breeds/README.md

 3) Adam optimizer is used, initial learning rate is tuned to give the highest validation accuracy in this stage.

 #### Second stage
-1) Unfreeze earlier weights with learning rate 1000 times smaller than the last linear layer.
+1) Unfreeze earlier weights with learning rate 10 times smaller than the last linear layer.
+2) Learning rate cosine annealing now restarts slower and slower each time.

+#### Parallelization
+Training batches are split into mini-batches and sent to 4 GPUs.